ParallelMaths/parallel/pages/9-17-shilling-thoughts.md

 :::

 ::: problem id=1_5 marks=2
-__1.5.__ So far, we have been discussing LEFT-truncatable primes, but what about RIGHT-truncatable primes, numbers that remain prime as remove the right-most digit?
-Which of these numbers is a right-truncatable prime?
+__1.5.__ So far, we have been discussing LEFT-truncatable primes, but what about RIGHT-truncatable primes, numbers that remain prime as you successively remove the right-most digit?

+Which of these numbers is NOT a right-truncatable prime?

 * [ ] 719
 * [ ] 733